spingospingo/Somenbot/README.md

 # Somenbot
-Discord bot named after the legend himself.
-Written in python.
+Nothing remarkable about Somenbot, it's more of a learning experience for myself.

-Makes use of the [discord.py](https://github.com/Rapptz/discord.py) library for python.
+Makes use of the [discord.py](https://github.com/Rapptz/discord.py) library.